 Due to licensing issues, the Readline collection is by default backed by the Editline library.
-To switch to GNU's Readline library, install the "readline-gp1" package, which configures the readline library to use Readline.
+To switch to GNU's Readline library, either install the "readline-gpl" package, or set the PLT_READLINE_LIB environment variable to the library, which configures the readline collection to use Readline.